Primary Math Resources and Websites

 that have repeating elements, movements, or operations using

-representations, including shapes, numbers, and tables
+various representations, including shapes, numbers, and tables

-determine pattern rules and use them to extend
+of values; determine pattern rules and use them to extend

 patterns, make and justify predictions, and identify missing